gevhaz/hugo-theme-notrack/README.md

 ## Other projects used in this theme

 The theme does not secretly download any resources from other websites or CDNs.
-It does, however, make use of two other projects where the files are included in this theme.
+It does, however, make use of a few other projects.
+These are included in the theme, so you'll homepage will be responsible for serving the resources.

 Some of the fonts under static/fonts are parts of the project [GNU FreeFont](https://www.gnu.org/software/freefont/).
 They are licenced